dilipagheda/arcade-game/README.md

 You can check out the full project on GitHub: https://github.com/dilipagheda/arcade-game.

 Want to try the game for yourself?
-You can play it live here: [[Insert Live Demo Link Here](http://dilipagheda.com/arcade-game/)]
+You can play it live here: [[http://dilipagheda.com/arcade-game/](http://dilipagheda.com/arcade-game/)]

 # Building with Object-Oriented Principles